box/developer.box.com/content/guides/docgen/mark-template.md

   - post_docgen_templates
 ---

-# Mark file as Doc Gen template
+# Mark file as Box Doc Gen template

 You can mark an existing document as a Box Doc Gen template and use it to generate documents.